gt-cs3220/gt-cs3220.github.io/project3.md

 * [A] Just like a branch misprediction, we flush the pipeline and also update the BTB with the correct information.

 * [Q] With a branch predictor, will still the pipeline have pipeline bubbles?
-* [A] The pipeline will have pipelien bubble for dependency stalls but not for branch instructions.
+* [A] The pipeline will have pipeline bubble for dependency stalls but not for branch instructions.